How to Avoid Social Media Burnout

 How Can I Fight Social Media Burnout?

-The third way to reduce social media burnout is to tackle your anxiety (easier said than done, we know).
-Fortunately, there have never been more mental mental health resources and professionals have never been more readily available.
+Tackle your anxiety.
 If anxiety is becoming a problem in your life, speak with a healthcare professional to learn more about your options.

 Study Objective & Methods